Here, American Gateways explains issues for immigrants such as taxes

 Yes, labor laws in the U.S.—including the Fair Labor Standards Act (FLSA), Occupational Health and Safety Act (OSHA), and Family Medical Leave Act (FMLA)—apply to all employees, regardless of their immigration status.
-If you believe that your employer is violating labor laws, you have the right to file a complaint with the Department of Labor or other relevant agency.
+If you believe your employer is violating labor laws, you have the right to file a complaint with the Department of Labor or another relevant agency.
 You may also hire your own attorney to sue your employer.

 Can a prospective employer ask me about my immigration status or history during an interview?

 No. Employers are legally barred from asking questions about certain topics during an interview.
 Restricted topics include your citizenship status, disabilities, sexual orientation, religion, family plans, national origin, etc. If an employer asks you about your immigration status or history, that question violates the law, and you are not required to answer it.
 Instead, say that you are not required to answer the question and move on to a different topic.

 However, employers must verify the identity and employment eligibility of all employees hired after November 6, 1986.
 They do this by completing the Employment Eligibility Verification (I-9) Form.
 They must review documents showing the employee’s identity and employment authorization.
 The law prohibits employers from rejecting valid documents.
 Employers can’t ask for more documents—beyond what is legally required for employment eligibility verification—just because of an employee’s citizenship status or national origin.
 For example, an employer cannot require only individuals the employer perceives as “foreign” to verify their employment eligibility or produce specific documents (like the employee’s “green card” or Employment Authorization Documents).
 Employees choose which of the permitted documents they show for employment eligibility verification.
 As long as the document looks reasonably genuine and relates to the employee, it should be accepted.

 Can I be fired because I am an immigrant?